Kurehava/GravityWall-Tools-LAB/1.SystemScripts/WindowsScripts/PowerShellProfile/README.md

 # cert your script
 First, create a cert use code block command.
-> * You can't exec this script on windows.
 > * You must copy & pasta command to powershell and exec.
 > * Then you can get a cert on local.